Pennsylvania Department of Health

 Surveys don't appear on this website until at least 41 days have elapsed since the exit date of the survey.

-SHARON REGIONAL HEALTH SYSTEM - Inspection Results Scope of Citation
+SHARON REGIONAL MEDICAL CENTER - Inspection Results Scope of Citation

 Number of Residents Affected